-The computation times are detailed in Table~\ref{tab:sim_computation}.
+Table~\ref{tab:sim_computation} lists the worst-case computation times measured across all time steps and all conducted simulation experiments.
 For the proposed MPC, the \emph{Per Step} time includes the initialization, solving of the optimization problem, and executing Algorithm~\ref{alg:condensing} to increment the intermediate target $\hat{y}_t^{\mathrm{d}}$.
-The computational complexity of the proposed formulation is only marginally increased (about $10\%$) compared with the MPC using the naive $L_2$ offset cost.
-For both MPC schemes, this computation time increases with the number of obstacles $n_{\mathrm{o}}$.
-This is due to the handling of obstacle constraints (Sec.~\ref{sec:efficient_obstacle}), which increases the number of decision variables in the optmization problem.
-We expect that this scaling can be further enhanced, which is, however, beyond the scope of this work.
-For both approaches, the overall computation times are significantly below the sampling time of \SI{40}{\ms}, thus ensuring real-time feasibility.
+The computational complexity of the proposed formulation is only marginally increased compared with the MPC using the naive $L_2$ offset cost, by about $17\%$--$35\%$.
+For both approaches and both environments, the worst-case per-step computation times are significantly below the sampling time of \SI{50}{\milli\second}, thus indicating real-time capability.

+For both MPC schemes, the computation times increase roughly linearly with the number of obstacles $n_{\mathrm{o}}$.
+This is due to the handling of obstacle constraints (Sec.~\ref{sec:efficient_obstacle}), which increases the number of decision variables and constraints in the optimization problem.
+As a result, a direct application of the proposed algorithm to problems with a large number of obstacles, say $n_{\mathrm{o}}\geq 100$, would yield a problematic computational demand.
+In practice, this can be addressed by selecting a subset of obstacles to pass to the MPC formulation, similar to~\cite{narkhede2022sequential}.
+Specifically, at any given point in time, most obstacles are not within reach of the robot over the considered prediction horizon of $\SI{1}{\second}$.
+However, we have not implemented this in the current open-source framework, as we lack a physical setup that would allow us to effectively test environments with hundreds of obstacles.

 The \textit{Preprocessing} is a one-time cost of constructing the shortest path roadmap, given the location of the obstacles.
 The \textit{New Target} computes the shortest path whenever the target $\B{Y}^{\mathrm{d}}_t$ changes.
 The \textit{Preprocessing} and \textit{New Target} computations needed for the proposed method have a negligible computational load.
 These results suggest that the controller can deal with rapidly changing targets, which we also consider in the hardware experiments.
 From the computational demand and numerical implementation, the approach could also deal with online changing obstacle locations, however, the derived theoretical guarantees (Thm.~\ref{thm:main}/\ref{thm:MPC_eff}) are only valid for static known obstacles.